aaronhma/algorithms/data-structure/non-linear/sqrt-decomposition/README.md

 ## What problems can it be solved?

-Sqrt decomposition can be applied in a similar way to a whole class of other problems
+Sqrt decomposition can be applied in a similar way to a whole class of other problems:

 - finding the sum of elements of a continuous subarray
-- finding min/max element of a subarray
+- finding min/max element of a static subarray (can't update without preprocessing again)
 - finding the number of zero elements
 - finding the first non-zero element
 - counting elements which satisfy a certain property